Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 9: October 17th - Almost heading home

-We suggest either breaking the journey with a stop in Salisbury for a leg stretch and a quick visit to the famous Salisbury Cathedral – or even a longer stop at Stonehenge.
-Both are about 3.5 hrs from Falmouth)
+This morning we say goodbye to our Celtic Cornish coast and make our way north to London and Heathrow.
+This will be quite a long journey so we will either be breaking the journey with a stop in the pretty town of Salisbury for a leg stretch and a Quicj visit to the famous Salisbury Cathedral or a longer stop at the prehistoric megalithic structure of Stonehenge.

-Overnight at LHR airport hotel
+Overnight at LHR Airport Hotel

 Day 10: October 18th - Return to the U.S.